 The scenery during the sail was stunning and very relaxing.
 Unfortunately, we did not have enough wind to sail quietly and had to use the motor often to get to the spots and follow the tour schedule.

-It felt like a real adventure to be able to go wherever we wanted, just with the power of the wind.
+It felt like a real sailing adventure to be able to go wherever we wanted, just with the power of the wind.
 We snorkelled, we fished, we hiked, and we sailed a lot.
-It wasn’t as flat as I remembered.
-We love sailing so we had a lot of fun, but I realised many people may actually prefer the tour option.
+It wasn’t as flat as I remembered and it can be a good idea to have seasickness tablets with you, just in case!

-A boat charter is harder to organise than a tour: you need to have at least one person who can sail in the group (it’s a bit easier with a catamaran if you’re a novice).
-It’s not always easy to make decisions on the best spots where to stop.
+If you want to go self-sailing in the Whitsundays with a bareboat charter, you need to have at least one person who can sail in the group (it’s a bit easier with a catamaran if you’re a novice).
+It is not always easy to make decisions on the best spots where to stop.

 Snorkelling in the Whitsundays

 We had plenty of opportunities to go snorkelling in the clear and calm water.
-Although the water is warm, it is advised to were long suits to swim as there can be jellyfish in this area.
+Although the water is warm, it is advised to wear long suits to swim as there can be jellyfish in this area.

 The first time I went, the tour boat took me to a spot with beautiful corals.
 The fish were used to see tourists: they came close to us and did not mind our presence at all.
 I was expecting the area to be all the same and was very surprised to see that many different types of corals by going from one spot to another with the boat.
 We were on the Great Barrier Reef, indeed.